 Title Has there been a change in how the waiver is being implemented from when it was originally approved?
 Please provide a description of what has changed.
 Please provide a description of the final outcomes and lessons learned from implementing this Activity at your PHA.
-If the MTW Agency was previously required to prepare a impact analysis, was final impact analysis prepared at the time discontinuation?
-Activity 2022-11 Cohort 4.2 Front-End Vacancy Loss Payment No Activity 2022-13 Allow Owner Referrals Under PBV Program No Activity 2022-14 Project-Based Voucher Right Sizing No Activity 2023-02 Project-Based Voucher Contract Rent Increases No Activity 2023-03 Project-Based Voucher First Year Moves No Activity 2023-05 Flexible Subsidy Standards in Project-Based Voucher Admissions No
+If the MTW Agency was previously required to prepare an impact analysis, was a final impact analysis prepared at the time of discontinuation?

+The AHA has

+revised the

+regulations waived

+in its MTW Activity

+2022-14

+Project-Based

+Voucher Right

+Sizing since the

+provisions waived

+under the original

+activity have been

+organizationally

+restructured in

+recent revisions by

+HUD to the

+regulations

+governing the PBV

+program and in the

+letter of approval

+received by HUD on

+February 19, 2025,

+HUD stated that "the

+AHA must go

+through the

+standard waiver

+approval process

+with the MTW office

+regarding any relief

+from the new

+regulatory